 The one problem they had was that the barracks had four, two-way speakers in it.
 One speaker was in the main room of each floor of the barracks, one was in the first sergeant’s office, and one was in the captain’s office.
 Since by flipping a switch the speaker became a microphone, the men watched what they said.
 The men assigned to HQ Company moved into their own barracks by February.
 The guardsmen were housed away from the regular army troops in the newly built barracks.
 Newspapers from the time state that the barracks were air-conditioned.

 The men received training under the direction of the 69th Armored Regiment, 1st Armored Division.
 This was true for the tank crews and reconnaissance units who trained with the regiment’s tanks and reconnaissance units and later trained with their own companies.
 A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
 Afterward, the tankers went to various schools within the company.
-The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.
+The classes consisted of .30 and .50 caliber machine guns, pistols, map reading, care of personal equipment, military courtesy, and training in tactics.
 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
-Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
+Afterwards, they attended the various schools to which they had been assigned on January 13, such as mechanics, tank driving, and radio operating.
 The classes lasted for 13 weeks.
 All classes they attended were under the command of the 1st Armored Division.
 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
-Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
-At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
+Afterwards, they attended the various schools to which they had been assigned on January 13, such as mechanics, tank driving, and radio operating.
+At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms, and at five held retreat and followed by dinner at 5:30.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.
-William recalled that he and the other men received ten weeks of intensive training.
-It was also at this time that HQ Company moved into its own barracks.
+It was recalled that the men received ten weeks of intensive training.

 When the battalion arrived at Ft.
 Knox, it had two tanks per company for a total of eight tanks.
 The quartermaster at the base gave the battalion some old beat-up trucks to use.
 The members of the battalion made frequent trips to the junkyard at the base and salvaged tanks that other battalions had discarded as junk.
 Under a three-pole circus tent, they tore the tanks apart and completely dismantled them.
 They drew new tank parts from ordnance and reassembled enough tanks that by the time the battalion went on maneuvers in Louisiana it almost had all its tanks.
 They were able to do this because a large number of the men had been mechanics in civilian life.
 A detachment of men was also sent to Ft.
 Wayne, Detroit, Michigan, to pick up new trucks that had been issued to the battalion.